|Nutrition Facts (per serving)|

 - 1/4 cup boiling water

-- In a large bowl, stir together the cornstarch and 1/4 cup cold water until cornstarch is completely dissolved.
+In a large bowl, stir together the cornstarch and 1/4 cup cold water until the cornstarch is completely dissolved.
 Add 1 cup sugar, the lemon juice, and blackberries; combine gently.

-- Transfer the blackberry mixture to a seasoned cast iron skillet and bring to a boil, stirring often.
+Transfer the blackberry mixture to a 10-inch seasoned cast iron skillet and bring to a boil on the stovetop, stirring often.
 Drop spoonfuls of the dough onto the boiling mixture.

-- Place the skillet on the foil-lined baking sheet to catch any overspill.
+Place the skillet on the foil-lined baking sheet to catch any overspill from the berries.

 The Benefits of Cast Iron

-A black cast iron pan may remind us of cooking over an open fire, but these sturdy skillets are a useful piece of equipment to have in any kitchen.
-The pan can go from stovetop to oven to grill, making it quite versatile when searing and then baking the same dish.
-The excellent heat retention is ideal for frying as it helps maintain the oil's temperature resulting in evenly cooked food.
-But the high sides and heavy design also works well when baking certain desserts, as well as many other types of dishes from breakfasts to pizzas.
+A black cast iron pan may remind you of cooking over an open fire, but these sturdy skillets are a useful piece of equipment to have in any kitchen.
+As you'll see in this recipe, the pan can go from stovetop to oven to grill, making it quite versatile when searing and then baking the same dish.
+The excellent heat retention is ideal for frying as it helps maintain the oil's temperature.
+This results in evenly cooked food.
+The high sides and heavy design also works well when baking certain desserts, as well as many other types of dishes.
+Use yours with anything from breakfasts to pizzas.

-As an added benefit, the iron in the cast iron is good for us; eating food from this type of pan will help increase our iron intake.
-And because it doesn't have a nonstick coating, you never have to worry about the finish coming off in your food.
-One of the best aspects of a cast iron skillet is its value—compared to many other types of cookware, it is very affordable and will last not only your lifetime but for generations beyond.
+As an added benefit, the iron in the cast iron is good for you; eating food from this type of pan will help increase iron intake.
+Because it doesn't have a nonstick coating, there is no worry about the nonstick finish coming off in your food.
+One of the best aspects of a cast iron skillet is its value; compared to many other types of cookware, it is very affordable and will last not only your lifetime but for generations beyond.
 A well-used cast iron skillet is a wonderful cooking tool to pass on!